reactive-python/reactpy/src/py/docs/source/specs.rst

 .. note::

-  For context, the following Python code would generate this HTML:
+  For context, the following Python code would generate the HTML above:

   .. code-block:: python